02 Jan Ten Steps: How to Prepare for a Regulatory Job Interview

 During an interview you’ll often be asked questions about your experience in specific areas, such as, “how much experience do you have with preparing and submitting an MAA in the EU for an orphan designation?”.

 Rather than just considering a straight forward answer with figures, you should consider the benefit (or value-added) your experience in these areas could bring to your potential employer.
 So rather than just saying “I’ve been involved in a number of applications for various orphan applications via EU” you might consider something like, “although I’ve been involved in many orphan applications, there have been a couple that really tested me, where I was required to work closely with the Clinical/Safety/CMC colleagues to respond to some really challenging questions.
 I feel my experiences from these procedures will prove really useful in this role at your organization”.
 This type of response will hopefully prompt further questions from the interviewer, and result in an engaging conversation during the interview.
 Focusing on how your experience can benefit your employer will help to differentiate you from the other candidates.

 - PREPARE INTERVIEW STORIES (The E-IQ side of you!)

-Situation: I was managing a DCP for a new generic licence which was important for the company.
-Although the RMS and most of the CMS’s were happy to finalise the procedure, one country (France) remained unhappy with the bioequivalence (BE) study.
+Situation: I was managing a DCP for a new generic license which was important for the company.
+Although the RMS and most of the CMS’s were happy to finalize the procedure, one country (France) remained unhappy with the bioequivalence (BE) study.